Permissions and visibility for a skip-level manager

 Managers of managers have at least one indirect report (direct report of their direct report).
 This is set automatically in the system based on structured manager-direct report relationships.

-Let's say your team has a reporting structure that looked like this:
+Let's say your team has a reporting structure that looks like this:

 By default in the system, Taylor can see all reviews written about Susan.
 Tiffany can see the reviews written about Samantha and Sarah (her team).